About The Modern Mr. and Mrs.

 But skipping these things, holding back, keeping secrets, not putting in the effort won’t solve anything.

-I am offering my help if you’re struggling with…
+We At The Mod Are offering Our help if you’re struggling with…

 You’re unable to see eye to eye, constantly fighting, putting each other down, yelling, holding feelings back, and just eventually shutting down.

 You’re feeling alone, wondering whether your partner has your back.
 You don’t allow yourself to feel vulnerable and share anymore because you feel you’ll just be judged or criticized, so you say nothing and remain alone.

 The sexual intimacy has lost it’s spark, it’s frequency, and passion.
 Sex has become boring, once a month, or non-existent.
 It doesn’t matter how many times you’ve tried to talk about it, nothing changes.

 Constantly wondering why nothing seems to change, repeating the same mistakes, fighting over the same issues, and getting nowhere.

 SSA (Sexual Stimulation Addiction – masturbation, porn, and/or sex addiction)